Territorial evolution of Russia

 The borders of Russia changed through military conquests and by ideological and political unions from the 16th century.

 Tsarist Russia

 The formal end to Tatar rule over Russia was the defeat of the Tatars at the Great Stand on the Ugra River in 1480.
 Ivan III and Vasili III had consolidated the centralized Russian state following the annexations of the Novgorod Republic in 1478, Tver in 1485, the Pskov Republic in 1510, Volokolamsk in 1513, Ryazan in 1521, and Novgorod-Seversk in 1522.

-After a period of political instability between 1598 and 1613, which became known as the Time of Troubles, the Romanovs came to power in 1613 and the expansion-colonization process of the tsardom continued.
-While Western Europe colonized the New World, the Tsardom of Russia expanded overland – principally to the east, north and south.

-This continued for centuries; by the end of the 19th century, the Russian Empire reached from the Baltic Sea, to the Black Sea, to the Pacific Ocean, and for some time included colonies in the Americas (1732–1867) and an unofficial colony in Africa (1889) in present-day Djibouti that lasted only a month.
+Brian L. Davies suggests that Moscow's ultimate advantage was the comparative absence of restraints on its ability to command resources for war.